 Microphones – Two Electrovoice ND767a dynamic supercardioid vocal mics; two AKG D3800M dynamic cardioid vocal mics; two Shure SM 57 cardioid instrument mics, and two matched pairs of Rode NT5 small diaphragm cardioid-condensor instrument mics.

-Miscellaneous – Six regular boom stands, one short boom stand; two mono DI boxes, one stereo DI; XLR and balanced 1/4″ cables (no regular 1/4″ instrument or 1/8″ stereo cables), 16-channel snake, adapters, AC extension cords, power strips, etc. We also have a Fender Twin Reverb ’65 Reissue guitar amplifier.
+Miscellaneous – Six regular boom stands, one short boom stand; two mono and two stereo DI boxes; XLR and balanced 1/4″ cables (no regular 1/4″ instrument or 1/8″ stereo cables), 16-channel snake, adapters, AC extension cords, power strips, etc. We also have a Fender Twin Reverb ’65 Reissue guitar amplifier.

 If you plan to use our sound system, we prefer that you hire one of our approved audio technicians.
 Their fees vary depending on the individual and the complexity of your event, but the average fee is about $150 per night.
 You contract with them directly, and we do not take a cut of their fee.
-While this adds some extra hassle and expense, it saves you the potential cost of having to replace or repair equipment that is broken during your production; if our technician breaks something, you are not responsible.
-If you prefer to use someone who has never worked here before, they will need to come in a week or two before your show for a walk-through of the system.
+While this adds some extra expense, it saves you the potential cost of having to replace or repair equipment that is damaged during your event; if our technician breaks something, you are not responsible.
+If you prefer to hire someone who is not on our tech list, they will need to come in a week or two before your show for a walk-through of the system.
 Alternately, you may bring in your own PA equipment.

 PIANO: ca. 1920 Knabe 9′ concert grand.
 If you want the piano tuned, it is your responsibility to schedule and pay for that.
-You can use your own tuner, or we can recommend one.
+You can hire your own tuner, or we can recommend one.

-We have about 10 Manhassett music stands (they come and go), but no stand lights.
+MUSIC STANDS: We usually have about 10 Manhassett music stands (they come and go), but no stand lights.